Quantum Invariants of 3-manifolds and NP vs #P: 3-manifolds and quantum invariants

-Next, we define the action of the generators of $\MCG(\Sigma_g)$ on $\H_{\C, g}$, which will define $\rho_{\C, g}$ completely.
+The action of the other canonical twists is defined similarly, but requires a basis change.
 Let $n$ denote the number of edges of $\Gamma$.
-The space $\H_{\C, g}$ embeds into $(\CC^m)^{\otimes n}$ (i.e., the space of all possible labelings of the edges, consistent or not) in the obvious way.
-The F-move and the R-move can be viewed as linear operators on either space, as shown in the expressions below.
-Note that these operators act in a local way, in the sense that they are the identity on all but a constant $(\leq 6)$ number of tensor factors.
-In each expression below, the right-hand side is the image of a basis element of $\H_{\C, g}$ under one such linear operator, and is again clearly an element of $\H_{\C, g}$.
-It turns out that this new element can be suitably interpreted as an orthonormal basis element in another (isomorphic) Hilbert space, which corresponds to a different pants decomposition of $\Sigma_g$, as shown on the left-hand side.
+The $F$-tensor and the $R$-tensor can be viewed as linear operators on $\H_{r, g}$, as shown in the expressions below.
+These operators act in a geometrically local way, in the sense that they are the identity on all but a constant $(\leq 6)$ number of edges.
+Each expression below shows how to decompose a standard basis element of $\H_{r, g}$ as a linear combination of elements of another orthonormal basis for the same Hilbert space.
+This other basis corresponds to a different pants decomposition of $\Sigma_g$.
+The unitary transformations described in \eqref{eq:F-move} are precisely the equivalences between defining $\H_{r, g}$ over these different choices of spine (i.e., pants decomposition).